Jarran Reed: Kansas City Chiefs

 Reed signed a one-year, $5 million deal with the Kansas City Chiefs on March 31, 2021, with performance incentives to increase his potential pay up to $7 million.
 He started all 17 games in 2021, recording 43 tackles, 2.5 sacks, and two forced fumbles.

 Green Bay Packers

 Reed signed a one-year, $3.25 million deal with the Green Bay Packers on March 23, 2022.
 The contract included incentives for Reed to increase his salary up to $4.5 million, and had void years to spread the cap charge of his $1.865 million signing bonus over the next four years.

 Seattle Seahawks (second stint)

 On March 16, 2023, Reed signed a two-year, $12.8 million contract to return to the Seahawks.

+On March 10, 2025, Reed signed a three-year, $25 million contract extension with the Seahawks.
+On November 8, Reed was placed on injured reserve due to wrist and thumb injuries; he later underwent surgery to address the wrist injury.